Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Experiments

 \subsection{Training Setup}

-To fully realize the effectiveness of reinforcement learning, we use two writing-expert LLMs as the base models for RL, which are primarily fine-tuned with the full WritingBench training set, denoted as \textit{Qwen2.5-7B-WritingBench-SFT} and \textit{Llama3.1-8B-WritingBench-SFT} respectively.
+To fully harness the potential of reinforcement learning, we use two writing-expert LLMs as the base models for RL, which are primarily fine-tuned with the full WritingBench training set, denoted as \textit{Qwen2.5-7B-WritingBench-SFT} and \textit{Llama3.1-8B-WritingBench-SFT} respectively.

-With the proposed Writing-RL, we use the PPO algorithm~\citep{DBLP:journals/corr/SchulmanWDRK17} to optimize the two selected based models for long-form writing.
-During the training process, we adopt Qwen-Plus to serve as pairwise-comparison judge, providing rewards for policy optimization.
-The resulting models are denoted as \textit{Qwen2.5-7B-Writing-RL} and \textit{Llama3.1-8B-Writing-RL} respectively.
-More implementation details and training parameters can be found in Appendix~\ref{sec:appendix_a}.
+With the proposed Writing-RL, we use the PPO algorithm~\citep{DBLP:journals/corr/SchulmanWDRK17} to optimize the models for long-form writing.
+During the training process, we adopt Qwen-Plus to serve as pairwise comparison judge, providing rewards for policy optimization.
+We include more details about reward model choice and training parameters in Appendix~\ref{appendix:reward_model} and Appendix~\ref{sec:appendix_a} respectively.